F41zK4r1m/HackTheBox/Beep.md

 ### Method 2:

-While the Elastix application is running the vulnerable version & now I have the credentials for authentication as well.
-I can try the "FreePBX 2.10.0 / Elastix 2.2.0 - Remote Code Execution" exploit.
+Since the Elastix application is running the vulnerable version, and I now have the credentials for authentication, I can try the "FreePBX 2.10.0 / Elastix 2.2.0 - Remote Code Execution" exploit.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/1fe8ec7d-44ad-4747-b3a6-ba45d22d8d6a)

-So, moving further I download the script & made the necessary changes according my requirement:
+To proceed, I downloaded the script and made the necessary changes according to my requirements:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/73b33a29-bba7-4492-a429-d55111028b93)

-I changed the rhost & lhost but for the extension part, I searched in the website & got the extension number as 233.
+I updated the rhost and lhost values, and for the extension part, I found the extension number as 233 from the website:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/df8f2095-5ba7-4992-8c11-e11b9ab3645c)
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/5e4c464b-ac65-4c95-9925-0163d3d0950e)

-After making all the necessary changes & executing the script I got the reverse shell in my netcat listener as user: "asterisk"
+After making all the necessary changes and executing the script, I got a reverse shell in my netcat listener as the user "asterisk".

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/07e94a11-63c8-4572-81cc-58449bec80a7)

-After getting the shell, I started with the manual enumeration & checked the sudo permissions:
+With this shell, I started with manual enumeration and checked the sudo permissions:

 ```bash
 sudo -l
 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/92c0503b-45f1-4cdf-90f7-a63bdc11f637)

-I can run multiple commands as sudo without using password, so I quickly browsed through GTFObins & checked for nmap.
+I found that I can run multiple commands as sudo without entering a password.
+So, I quickly referred to GTFObins and checked for nmap.

-Using nmap I just ran these 2 commands & I got shell as a root user again. (pwn3d! 🙂)
+Using nmap, I ran these 2 commands and obtained a shell as the root user. (pwn3d!🙂)

 ```bash
 sudo nmap --interactive